coldnew/pangu-spacing/README.md

 #### `pangu-spacing-real-insert-separtor`

-Set t or nil to make space show only on overlay or insert in file.
+Set t or nil to make the space show only on overlay or insert in file.
 When you set t here, the space will be insert when you save file.

 #### `pangu-spacing-inhibit-mode-alist`